The average UK high-street agent charges £4200, while the average online estate agent charges £500! But which online estate agent should you use?

 - No matter which type of online agent you decide to choose, if at all any that is, they will ALL provide support until completion (as far as I’m aware) – whether that be by email, phone support, or directly via a local dedicated expert.
 Again, stifling through the reviews will give you a good indication of who offers good/poor customer service.

-A practical look at the differences in process
+A practical differences in process (Online-only Agent Vs Hybrid Agent)

 Please note, the following is just a generalised example.
 Before choosing an online agent to sell your property, I recommend finding out their exact process!